NicholasIndorf/Blog-FeatureSelection/README.md

-# Fractional Polynomial Feature Selection for Linear Models
+# Feature Selection for Linear Models